lizzyagibson/BN2MF/README.md

         * `nmf_bootstrap_coverage.R` to calculate coverage of true scores.
     * `vci_bs_coverage.R` saves VCI metrics to compare with bootstraps.
 (10th)
     * `compare_bootstrap.R` summarizes both bootstraps and VCI.
 (11th)
-    * For 8-10, you can't run these, but please check for logic.
     * `output` subfolder with results.
 5. [misc](misc) has miscellaneous scripts (**ignore**).
     * Related, but not necessary to run analysis.

+Order to run scripts is in parentheses.
+(2nd) through (6th) run on 1 example simulated dataset.
+(7th) loads all runs (12,100 total).
+(8th) through (10th) you can't run, but please check for logic.
+(11th) loads all runs (600 simulations, 150 bootstraps each).

+There are never any variable names, only `40` unnamed chemicals in the 'mixture.'
+Sample size is 1,000.